Grapeshot/inventory-management-sys/README.md

 Inventory Management System

 The goal of this system is to build a light-weight inventory management system for companies who can't afford robust systems.
-This also has the goal of helping companies who build parts out of small componenets that share functionality across different SKU's.
+This also has the goal of helping companies who build parts out of small components that share functionality across different SKU's.
 1. **Backend**:
     - **Framework**: Flask